Motion is something you deal with every day. This makes motion blur photography the perfect subject for surreal, thoughtful, and educational images.

 Fortunately, you can make your fireworks photos look unique by using a slow shutter speed.
 This will create ghostly light streaks that aren’t commonly seen in this genre.

 4. Use Long Fabrics or Dresses for Dramatic Motion Blur

 The bigger your subject, the more dramatic the motion blur will look.

 If you’re photographing people, you can enhance this effect by using flowy dresses and semi-transparent fabric.
-The more movements there are, the more diverse your results will be.
+The more movement there is, the more diverse your results will be.

 3. Capture the Excitement of a Concert

-With their colourful lights and excited crowds, concerts are some of the best places to improve your motion blur photography.
+With their colorful lights and excited crowds, concerts are some of the best places to improve your motion blur photography.